chrisdalke/website/content/projects/mini-pinball-machine.md

 In the summer after graduating, I had free time and access to a makerspace.
 I decided to build a miniature pinball machine [1], with a focus on creating a game with a "feel" influenced by arcade machines.
 I chose to focus on **tactile response**, **audio**, and **color & light** as three areas to focus on.

 To constrain the project to a realistic scope, I chose to build the actual game in software -- The gameplay would occur on a screen, and the input method and other elements would be physical.

 I approached this project iteratively; because I had so few design constraints there wasn't a predefined plan for the end product.
 Each step guided my subsequent decisions, as I narrowed in on the complete experience for the machine.

-[1] In a nostalgic nod to my childhood and the hours I spent playing the [Space Cadet Pinball](https://en.wikipedia.org/wiki/Full_Tilt!_Pinball) game included with Windows.

 ## Enclosure